strickek/ReadWriteDlm2.jl/README.md

 ```

 ## Function `readdlm2()`
-Read a matrix from the `source`.
+Read a matrix from `source`.
 The `source` can be a text file, stream or byte array.
 Each line, separated
 by `eol` (default is `'\n'`), gives one row.
 The columns are separated by `';'`, another `delim` can be defined.

     readdlm2(source; options...)